 Background

 Gauri Lankesh was murdered by gunmen outside her home on September 5, 2017.
-She was an outspoken journalist from Bangalore who was critical of right-wing extremism.
+She was an outspoken journalist from Bangalore who was critical of right-wing Hindu extremism.
 One of the men who admitted to murdering her said he did so to save his religion.

 The Special Investigations Team charged with investigating her murder learned about a YouTube video the murderers had watched that may have played a role.
 The video is a 5-minute excerpt of a 30-minute speech showing Lankesh being critical of Hinduism.
 Investigators who worked on her case described the video as “the icing on the cake” that convinced the murderers that Gauri Lankesh needed to be killed in order to save the Hindu religion